7 Considerations for Data Security in the Cloud

 How many versions of backups are available?

 Your cloud service provider will usually keep a data backup, but normally it’s only the most recent version.
 Additionally, most providers can’t guarantee a complete restore of your data.
-Ask all potential providers their policies on backups and restoring data.
+Ask all potential providers their policies on backup and data restoration.

 With that in mind, your hosted data should be backed up regularly to ensure no data is lost if an attack or disaster occurs.
 This can be backed up with or without your cloud service provider, and helps guarantee business continuity and peace of mind that your data can be recovered, if needed.